 My Baby is One Year Old and 20 Pounds!
 Now What?

 Car seat safety advocates recommend that babies stay in a rear-facing car seat to the weight limit of the seat or at least until age 2.
 The American Academy of Pediatrics recently revised their car seat policy to recommend rear-facing to age 2, as well.
 Several car seats today have rear-facing weight limits up to 40 pounds, which might accommodate the average child through age 3 and maybe beyond.
+A few car seats have rear-facing weight limits above 40 pounds!
 You should also check the manufacturer's rear-facing height limit to be sure baby is not too tall to safely stay rear-facing to the weight limit.
 My advice is to simply leave your baby rear-facing at this point.
 The safety advantages far outweigh any convenience.

 Why would you want to keep your child rear-facing?
 Crash data shows us that anybody is safer in a crash when riding rear-facing for the reasons we outlined above.
 Even though your baby's neck may now be strong enough to withstand some types of forward-facing crash forces, he or she is still better protected in a rear-facing car seat because that seat still distributes the force over a greater body area and still gives better support to their young head and neck.